5l1v3r1/covert_channel-3/README.md

 covert_channel
 ==============

-userland code for creating a  covert channel in wireless broadcast medium
+This is a userland code for creating a  covert channel in wireless broadcast medium.
+Part of code for TUN interface is taken from the Internet.